learn-academy-2022-bravo/week-4-assessment-sjproctor/interview-questions.md

   Your answer:

-  Researched answer:
+  Researched answer: The keyword return is optional, if no keyword is in the program the last line will be returned

 ## Looking Ahead: Terms for Next Week

-1. Instance Variable:
+1. Instance Variable: variable that belongs to a class

-2. PostgreSQL:
+2. PostgreSQL: open-source, object-oriented, relational database

-3. Ruby on Rails:
+3. Ruby on Rails: full-stack framework created in the Ruby programming language

-4. ORM:
+4. ORM: object relational mapping, converts languages between incompatible languages

-5. Active Record:
+5. Active Record: an ORM, translates between database/model/business logic and Ruby on Rails